 If there’s another stimulus check, what should you do with that money?
 Pay off debt or save?

-If and when people see another stimulus check, what you do with it depends largely on your own financial situation.
+What you do with it depends largely on your own financial situation.
 For those who can, it may make sense to pay down things with high-interest debt, like some credit cards.
 For others, they may need to apply much of it toward everyday household needs.
 The key, however, is to keep your eye on the ball when it comes to savings.
 History has shown the best way to successfully grow an emergency fund or save for a future expense is to steadily add to savings, even if it’s only in small increments.

 With interest rates low, how can you maximize your savings?